moleculerjs/site/source/docs/0.13/actions.md

 > The default values is `null` (means `published`) due to backward compatibility.

 ## Action hooks
-You can define action hooks to wrap certain actions which comes from mixins.
+Define action hooks to wrap certain actions coming from mixins.
 There are `before`, `after` and `error` hooks.
-You can assign it to a specified action or all actions (`*`) in service.
+Assign it to a specified action or all actions (`*`) in service.
 The hook can be a `Function` or a `String`.
-In the latter case, it must be a local service method name, what you would like to call.
+The latter must be a local service method name.

 **Before hooks**